-COURSE OBJECTIVES 1 To study the basic philosophy underlying the various number systems, negative number representation, binary arithmetic, theory of Boolean algebra and map method for minimization of switching functions.
+COUR COURSE OBJECTIVES 1 To study the basic philosophy underlying the various number systems, negative number representation, binary arithmetic, theory of Boolean algebra and map method for minimization of switching functions.
 2 To introduce the basic tools for design of combinational and sequential digital logic.
 3 To learn simple digital circuits in preparation for computer engineering.

-COURSI BTL Upon suc CO1 Define different number systems, binary addition and subtraction, 2's complement representation and operations with this representation.
-K1 CO2 Understand the different switching algebra theorems and apply them for logic functions and Karnaugh map for a few variables and perform an algorithmic reduction of logic functions.
+COURSE E OUTCOMES BTL Upon suc cessful completion of the course, the student will be able to: CO1 K1 CO2 Understand the different switching algebra theorems and apply them for logic functions and Karnaugh map for a few variables and perform an algorithmic reduction of logic functions.
 K2 CO3 Design various logic gates starting from simple ordinary gates to complex programmable logic devices & arrays.
-K4 CO4 Design various sequential circuits starting from flip-flop and conversion of flipflops.
-K4 CO5 Design registers, shift registers, synchronous counters and ring counters.
+K4 CO4 K4 CO5 Design registers, shift registers, synchronous counters and ring counters.
 K4